-On March 27, 2020, President Trump signed the Coronavirus Aid, Relief and Economic Security (the CARES Act), which, among other things, outlines the provisions of the Paycheck Protection Program (the PPP).
+On March 27, 2020, President Trump signed the Coronavirus Aid, Relief and Economic Security (the CARES Act), which, among other things, outlines the provisions of the PPP.
 Section 1106 of the CARES Act contains provisions for the forgiveness of all or a portion of a PPP loan, subject to the satisfaction of certain requirements.
 The amount eligible for forgiveness is, subject to certain limitations, the sum of the Company's payroll costs, rent and utilities paid by the Company during the 24-week period beginning on the funding date of the PPP loan.